Course Descriptions

 COMP 480 Special Topics Special Topics offerings focus upon topics not addressed in the department's regular offerings.
 Check the course schedule to see when Special Topics courses are being offered.
 Usually COMP-210, although specific prerequisites depend on the topic.
 All course prerequisites must be met with a minimum grade of C-.

 COMP 481 Parallel Computing This course explores parallel algorithms and their applications, particularly how to choose the appropriate parallel programming paradigm, as well as how to parallelize a given problem.
 Emphasizing shared and distributed memory models of parallel programming, this course will include theoretical and programming aspects in which students will be able to learn how to measure efficiency in parallel algorithms, as well as time complexity, speedups, the cost of communication, data and task parallelism, synchronization, and how to prepare a personal computer for parallel programming.
-COMP-215
+COMP-215.
+All course prerequisites must be met with a minimum grade of C-.

 COMP 483 Cryptography This course provides a mathematics-based introduction to cryptography.
 Students will study the algorithms and security of various symmetric-key and public-key cryptosystems, and will write programs to implement several different cryptographic algorithms.
 Students will also gain some awareness of the social, ethical, and political issues related to cryptography.
 COMP-104, COMP-105, or COMP-150 and MATH-250 or MATH-316 or MATH-330.
 All course prerequisites must be met with a minimum grade of C-.

 COMP 487 Web Development This special topics course will focus on web development technologies and practices.
 Topics will include languages and patterns used in web development, interacting with databases, and developing greater awareness of, and sensitivity to, customer and end-user needs.
 Students will also develop or deepen their understanding of general software development topics, such as developing and refactoring code, developing test cases, working within a team, and managing large projects, as well as further their understanding of their professional responsibilities as software developers, becoming familiar with the ACM Code of Ethics.
 This course will have both conceptual and hands-on components.
 Students will research and present various topics, install and work with real-world projects, and document and reflect on their learning and their software development progress throughout the course.
-Usually COMP-210, although specific prerequisites depend on the topic.
+COMP-210.
 All course prerequisites must be met with a minimum grade of C-.

 COMP 490 Cs Senior Seminar Mobile Computing Each year the Computer Science department offers a senior seminar focusing on team-based software development within a specific context (e.g., mobile, web, or open source software development).
 The context varies from year to year.
 In addition to collaborating on a specific project, students present material on a wide range of software development topics, including software engineering methodologies, professional ethics, and current trends in languages and software development tools.
 As a senior seminar, the course has a strong problem-solving focus, encourages student participation and leadership, develops their communication skills, and stresses integration of the student's full undergraduate experience.
 COMP-210 and senior standing

-COMP 490 SR Sem: Computing for Environmental Science In this course students will apply concepts and techniques from computer science to address and understand problems in environmental science.
+COMP 490 Sr Sem: Computing for Environment And Social Justice In this course students will apply concepts and techniques from computer science to address and understand problems in environmental science.
 We will explore the application of computational intelligence to environmental data, current solutions to create, collect, store, process, model, and distribute data and information, as well as the environmental impacts of computers.
 Must have taken COMP-210 with a C- or better.

 COMP 490 SR Sem: Advanced Software Development This course will focus on software development philosophies and practices.
 Topics will include traditional and agile software engineering approaches, open source software development, common processes and tools, and the use of modern AI in software development.
 Students will deepen their skills, including analyzing existing code, developing and refactoring code, developing test cases, interacting with a relational database, working within a team, and managing large projects.
 Students will also further their understanding of their professional responsibilities as software developers, and become familiar with the ACM Code of Ethics.
 Must have previously taken COMP-210